takemobiteam/takemobi-test.github.io/docs/index.md

 **Vehicles** map to vehicles available for transporting passengers in the real world, either part of TUI's fleet or available from suppliers.

-Each **Destination** has **Vehicles** specified separately.
+Each Destination has vehicles specified separately.
 Attributes of a vehicle include type of vehicle, number of seats, quantity of vehicles available.
-When quantity equals to -1, it means we can consider there are "unlimited" number of this vehicle.
+When quantity is set to -1, the vehicle quantity can be considered unlimited.

 **Vehicle Example:**